Choose frugal

 Ah, the age-old question of wedding planning: “How many people should I invite to my wedding?“.

-Well, there’s no one-size-fits-all answer, but there are a few things to consider when deciding on your guest list.
+Well, there’s no one-size-fits-all answer, but there are a few things to consider when deciding on your wedding guest list.
 Since the guestlist influences almost every other part of planning a wedding you should take this part of your wedding planning seriously, especially if you’re planning a wedding on a budget.
+How many guests you invite will influence each and every part of your wedding.
+So when you start budgeting for your wedding remember to think in terms of cost per person.

 Next, think about the size of your venue.
 You don’t want to overcrowd the space, so it’s important to consider how many people you can comfortably fit in the venue you’ve chosen.
 Keep in mind that you’ll also need to consider things like seating arrangements, tables, and dance floor space.